teusH/MySense/README.md

 ### Test remarks and experience

 #### meteo
 The DHT meteo sensors show intermittant lots of read errors.
+The DHT is deprecated.
 Humidity: outdoor use of the sensor will show after a while 99.5% rel. humidity all the time.
 Allow the sensor to dry.
 The meteo sensor BME280/680 might be a better alternative.
 Tests show a linear correlation between this sensor and the DHT.
 However the chip seems to build up heat and shows a higher temperature as it should be.
 Airpressure seems very reliable.
 The current focus however is on the Sensirion SHT31 chip.
 Which has promissing specifications.